renovatebot/renovate/docs/usage/configuration-options.md

 This option controls whether Renovate filters new releases based on configured or detected `constraints`.
 Renovate supports two options:

 - `none`: No release filtering (all releases allowed)
 - `strict`: If the release's constraints match the package file constraints, then it's included

 We are working on adding more advanced filtering options.

 Note: There must be a `constraints` object present in your renovate config for this to work.
+This feature is limited to `pypi` datasource only.

 ## defaultRegistryUrls